REMNANTS OF A SECRET WAR: Photographs by Michael Greenlar

 Mike documented life in two resettlement villages where the Hmong continue to farm land rife with unexploded cluster bombs and other munitions.
 His work shows the resourcefulness of a people who rely on each other, and on those very bombs, for their livelihood.

 The result is a stunning collection of documentary photographs.
-Remnants of a Secret War, also the title of his recently published book, displays both some of the collection found in the book and some never before published.
+Remnants of a Secret War, also the title of his recently published book, displayed both some of the collection found in the book and some never before published.
 The legacy of the “secret” bombings of Laos takes many forms and offers many stories.
-In this collection of painfully yet beautifully rendered black & white photographs, he shares some of them with us.
+In this collection of painfully yet beautifully rendered black & white photographs, he shared some of them with us.

 Thank you to our exhibition sponsors: John & Dolores Brule, Dik Cool, Kevin Dabit, Kathryn Davis, Annemarie Deegan, Therese Deegan, Doug Eaton & Nan Kronen, The Edgewood Gallery, Lanny Freshman & Rae Kramer, Bob Gates & Deborah Welsh, Kip & Terry Hargrave, Joe & Tarki Heath, the Holtz Family Fund, Shirley & Larry Novak, Paul Pearce & Diane Grafly, Walter Putter & Marilyn Smith, Sarah Stuart-McIlvain, Ann Tiffany & Ed Kinane, Yolanda Tooley, Ray Trudell, Ron Van Norstrand and Amy Zamkoff.
-Special thanks to our 2012-13 Season Sponsors: Ruth Putter & The Left Tilt Fund.This exhibition is made possible with funds from New York State Council on the Arts Decentralization Program, a State Agency, and CNY Arts, a Regional Arts Council.
+Special thanks to our 2012-13 Season Sponsors: Ruth Putter & The Left Tilt Fund.This exhibition was made possible with funds from New York State Council on the Arts Decentralization Program, a State Agency, and CNY Arts, a Regional Arts Council.